jamiedumayne/automated_video/README.md

-# automated_video
+# Creating videos with AI

-Code to automatically create and edit videos, and then upload them to social media.
+I wanted to see if I could create text with AI, then create code to edit the video and upload it to social media.

+# Process